816 Roberts Terrace

 After graduation, Mark worked in a special nutritional and recreational program for children through Iowa State Extension Services.
 That led him to study social work first at Graceland College (BA, 1974) and then the University of Iowa (MSW, 1986).

 Mark has spent his entire career helping people.
 He has worked with troubled children and their families, treated substance abuse, directed services to the mentally ill, and made sure nursing homes provide quality care for the elderly.
 Mark was among the first to provide early mental health counseling to children through the schools.
-He is currently the Director of Special Projects at the Substance Abuse Treatment Unit of Central Iowa (SATUCI).
+He was the Director of Special Projects at the Substance Abuse Treatment Unit of Central Iowa (SATUCI).

 Mark attends Central Christian Church (Disciples of Christ), where he serves as an Elder and teaches Sunday school to adults with special needs.